 Days of Music

-Canoe or kayak the Chief Whitecap Waterway this summer.
-The waterway extends all the way from Gardiner Dam to Saskatoon.
+The Chief Whitecap Waterway The waterway extends all the way from Gardiner Dam to Saskatoon.
 If you’re new to paddling, you might want to choose to only do part of the trail, or if you really want an insane adventure, you could start at the dam and make it back to Saskatoon, camping out along the way.

 A Furry Good Time

 Make it a destination spot if you live out of town, or just come for the afternoon for an exciting staycation adventure.
-The Saskatoon Forestry Farm Park & Zoo has everything you need to have a blast, including amazing animals, a trout pond, and a scenic picnic area.
+Saskatoon Forestry Farm Park & Zoo is a classic family outing in the city.
+The site includes animals, park space, walking areas, gardens, picnic spots, and heritage connections to the old tree nursery.
+It works well for families, visitors, and anyone wanting an easy summer activity without leaving Saskatoon.

 Bounce to the Skies

-At Crickle Creek, only a few minutes south of Saskatoon, the entire family can enjoy a day of fun filled activities, including huge inflatable bouncers at the fun zone!
-They also feature mini-golf, a par 3 golf course, and ice cream!
+At Crickle Creek, only a few minutes south of Saskatoon, the entire family can enjoy a day of fun-filled activities!
+The site includes mini golf, a par 3 pitch-and-putt course, disc golf, a fun zone with inflatable bouncers, and seasonal water attractions.
 What summer adventure could be better?

 Soar Like a Bird